-The Addis Ababa Accord of the Third International Conference on Financing for Development
+The Addis Ababa Action Agenda of the Third International Conference on Financing for Development

 A global framework for financing development post-2015

 1. We, the Heads of State and Government and High Representatives, gathered in Addis Ababa, Ethiopia, from 13 to 16 July 2015, affirm our strong political commitment to address the challenge of financing and create an enabling environment at all levels for sustainable development in the spirit of global partnership and solidarity.
 We reaffirm and build on the 2002 Monterrey Consensus and the 2008 Doha Declaration.
 Our goal is to end poverty and hunger, and to achieve sustainable development in its three dimensions through promoting inclusive economic growth, protecting the environment, and promoting social inclusion.
 We commit to respect all human rights, including the right to development.
 We will ensure gender equality and women’s and girls’ empowerment.
 We will promote peaceful and inclusive societies and advance fully towards an equitable global economic system where no country or person is left behind, enabling decent work and productive livelihoods for all, while preserving the planet for our children and future generations.